-The rate limiter function allows you to limit the data traffic on the ports in order to ensure stable operation even when there is a high level of traffic.
+The rate limiter function helps ensure stable operation even with high traffic volumes by limiting traffic on the ports.
 The rate limitation is performed individually for each port, as well as separately for inbound and outbound traffic.

 If the data rate on a port exceeds the defined limit, the device discards the overload on this port.